Lendio partners with over 75 lenders, which improves your odds and efficiency to get the funding you need.

 Oh, and as you’re shopping for commercial real estate, watch out for fake realtors.
-It’s a known scam, so make sure you verify your realtor’s credentials before you turn over any money.
+It’s a known scam, so verify your realtor’s credentials before you turn over any money.

-If you’re still hungry for more info about commercial loans, check out our guide to real estate loans.
+If you’re still hungry for more info about commercial loans, check out our guide to getting commercial real estate loans.